ZyironChain/ZyironChain-Dev/README.md

 # Blockchain Overview
 Zyiron Chain is a Post-Quantum Cryptography (PQC) resistant blockchain utilizing SHA3-384 for hashing and Falcon 1024 for digital signatures.
 It is structured into three layers:

-Layer 1: Protocol Layer – Handles block creation, consensus (PoW with SHA3-384), and transaction validation.
+Layer 1: Protocol Layer – Handles block creation, consensus (PoW with SHA3-384), and transaction validation.( what is being worked on the core protcol)
-Layer 2: Instant Payments – Facilitates low-latency payments with multi-hop routing and batching.
-Layer 3: Governance – A democratic system for upgrades, dispute resolution, and community voting (under development).
+Layer 2: Instant Payments – Facilitates low-latency payments with multi-hop routing and batching. (under development) Layer 3: Governance – A democratic system for upgrades, dispute resolution, and community voting (under development).